VorpalBlade/chezmoi_modify_manager/README.md

 * Ignore entire section.
 * Ignore specific key in specific section.
 * Ignore key in section based on regular expressions.
+* Force set a value (useful together with templating).
+* Force remove a section, key or entries matching a regex (useful together with templating).
 * Apply a transformation to the value of a specified key.
-These are implemented as python functions.
+These are special operations that built in and provide more complicated transformations.
   A list of transforms is available via `--help-transforms`.

 The command can also be used to add files (see `chezmoi_ini_add --help` for details):